 I explain to him that I can’t judge the validity of the various claims (and we can’t undo anything anyway).
-Also I mention that I am very impressed with his performance and reliability, and ask what I could do that would make his continuing service a workable option for him.
+Also I mention that I’m very impressed with his performance and reliability.
+I ask, “What could I do that would make your continuing service a workable option for you?”
 Tellingly, his response is, “Nobody ever talked that way to me or asked me that before.
 Let me think about it and get back to you.”

-During the next few days, he and I discuss his situation and, although the assignment we currently have for him is less than totally satisfactory to him, he agrees to continue based on my assurance that I will respectfully consider any concerns he has, and that he is an important and respected member of our team.
+During the next few days, he and I discuss his situation.
+The assignment we currently have for him is less than totally satisfactory to him.
+Nevertheless, he agrees to continue, based on my assurance that I will respectfully consider any concerns he has.
+Again I remind him that he is an important and respected member of our team.

 In the ensuing years, we have one circumstance where he interprets that the base assignment he wants should be given him.
-His interpretation of that is, in my assessment, incorrect and respectfully I explain to him why we can’t displace a pilot for his benefit.
-He accepts that and, a few months later, accepts an assignment to replace a departed pilot in another location which suits him very well.
+His interpretation of that is, in my assessment, incorrect and I respectfully explain to him why we can’t displace another pilot for his benefit.
+He accepts that explanation.
+A few months later, he accepts an assignment to replace a departed pilot in another location which suits him very well.
 He continues as a productive, dedicated, and happy member of the Wiggins team.

 We hire a pilot with quite varied experience, but none in the aircraft types we operate.
 During his initial training he seems very slow to gain facility in the aircraft we operate.
-When I call for a conference with him and the instructor he’s working with (they both report that they are compatible personalities, but the instructor reports considerable frustration with the slow progress) the new pilot states very confidently that he learns slowly but thoroughly.
+I set up a conference with him and the instructor he’s working with.
+They both report that they are compatible personalities.
+The instructor reports considerable frustration with the slow progress.
+The new pilot states very confidently that he learns slowly but thoroughly.
 Could we be patient and allow him a few more hours to get “up to speed”?